 How to reduce the probability of trademark oppositions

 Neither you nor your IP attorney can predict with absolute certainty how third parties may feel about your particular trademark.
 Keep in mind we are not talking about the review of your application by the USPTO trademark examining attorney.
 Even if the examining attorney believes your mark is allowable, there is no assurance that other trademark owners would feel the same.
-You cannot control the actions of others, but is there anything you can do to prevent a trademark opposition?
+You cannot control the actions of others, but is there anything you can do to avoid a trademark opposition?

 By planning ahead and taking certainly precautionary steps before filing your trademark application, you can reduce the likelihood of others opposing your trademark application.